 Here’s the thing: we are supposed to believe it when a man wearing a glistening lab coat and tinkling test tubes tells us that he and his colleagues, in their little diggings, found a rock that is a million years old.
 Tragically, most people don’t see any reason to question statements such as these, and they let these cons spoon-feed them their stupefying poison.
 It is time for those days to be over.

-Presently, we are dealing with the dating methods that are employed by evolutionary “scientists” to date fossils and other rocks, known as radioisotopedating.
-We are told that these are viable methods, and we are led to believe they are so sure as to leave no room for question as to whether or not the results are trustworthy and accurate.
-But the part they don’t tell youis that these dating methods are as trustworthy as a child’s guess at how many jelly beans are in a jar, and have been proven to be so.
+Presently, we are dealing with the dating methods that are employed by evolutionary “scientists” to date fossils and other rocks, known as radioisotope dating.
+We are led to believe that these methods—and all such like—are viable, and so absolutely sure as to leave no room for question as to whether or not the results are reliable and accurate.
+But the part they don’t tell you is that these dating methods are, in reality, about as trustworthy as a child’s guess at how many jelly beans are in a jar.
+Why say this?
+Because it’s been proven—substantially.
 Yet they, as is their custom, sweep the facts under the rug, and spread the fantasy across every outlet of communication available to them (i.e., every single one available to mankind).

 We will not get into the gory details of the dating methods themselves, save this brief analysis.
 The dating methods are based upon the decay rates of certain elements within the rocks.
 Take the uranium-lead method, for instance.
 Over time, uranium-238 produces lead-206.
 Thus, “scientists” say that they can determine the age of a rock via a comparative analysis of the uranium/lead ratio: the more lead, the older the rock, since more lead means more time was needed to produce it.

 But here is the problem with this, and virtually every, dating method: the equation therein is incomplete, and thus necessitates certain assumptions to fill in the gaps.
 For example, in radioisotope dating, there are three basic assumptions:

 - The initial conditions of the sample are known accurately;